dkallen78/math-trainer/devlog/devlog-2024.md

 I've also drastically updated my file structure and file-naming conventions.
 I have more files now, but they are easier to navigate and it's clearer what they do.
 Hopefully that means I can be more productive =P

+## Update 2024-02-16

+### 22:45

+I added a challenge that only lasts 60 seconds and the user has to answer as many questions as possible as they slowly get harder.
+A lot of it was just copy/pasting which makes me think I need to look at how to condense some of my work.
+I'm not going to worry about it in the short term because it's just a distraction, but I really feel good when I can refactor stuff down to one function.

+I indulged a conceit for a week or two that I've now abandonned.
+It all started with condensing `document.getElementById` down to just `get`.
+I also shrunk my `makeElement` function to just `make` and made a lot of methods for individual elements like `make.button()` and `make.svg`, and I like all of those a lot.
+I got it in my head though that it should be a set of helper functions and `set` should be a part of it.
+Indulging myself, I made a `set.click` function that used `element.addEventListener` instead of `element.onclick` because I heard the former was "better" than the latter.
+That may be true but `addEventListener` does not work so well with anonymous functions or functions with parameters.
+So I've abandonned `set.click` and I'm back to `onclick`.

+I've got a lot of other stuff to do in the upcoming week, but hopefully I can expand the division or multiplication portions of the strategies mode in some spare moments.